The Story of Bensurdatu: Synopsis

 They reached the river, and the generals insisted on being lowered first because of their seniority.
 They were lowered on a rope with a bell to signal when to be pulled up, but each quickly lost his courage and rang the bell.
 Finally, Bensurdatu was lowered.
 He found a hall where a giant was sleeping, with one of the princesses standing watch.
 She hid him and assured the giant he did not smell a man when he stirred.
 She then had Bensurdatu cut off the giant's head.
 The grateful princess gave him a golden crown and showed him the way to the next giant, whom he killed in the same manner.
 The second princess also gave him a golden crown.
 He then proceeded to the seven-headed serpent, which he had to fight while it was awake, but he succeeded in cutting off all its heads.

 After rescuing the princesses, Bensurdatu had them lifted up first.
 The youngest princess wanted him to go before her, fearing the generals' treachery, but he refused.
 She pledged she would marry no one else.
 Once the princesses were safe, the generals refused to lower the rope for Bensurdatu and threatened the princesses into claiming that the generals had rescued them.
 Believing the lie, the king agreed to let the generals marry the two eldest princesses.

 Trapped below, Bensurdatu found a magic purse.
-When he took it down, it asked him what he needed for his rescue.
-He requested to be brought to the surface and given a ship.
+When he opened it, it asked him what he needed for his rescue.
+Bensurdatu requested to be brought to the surface and given a ship.
 He sailed to the king's city, where the king wanted to marry him to the youngest princess, but she refused.
 Bensurdatu asked if she would say the same if he were the real Bensurdatu.
 When she fell silent, he revealed his story.
 The king then exiled the generals, and Bensurdatu married the youngest princess.